Eco Cinema: More Than National Geographic

 The intensity of a videoclip

-Dziobem i Pazurem (editor’s translation: With Beak and Claw) is a striking story about the birds of Poland.
+Dziobem i Pazurem (With Beak and Claw) is a striking story about the birds of Poland.
 Matysek spent almost three years observing his winged heroes in order to get the best possible shots.
-He created a nature film unlike any other – Dziobem i Pazurem did not have any voice-over.
-Matysek told his story strictly through images building clear, dramaturgically coherent sequences.
+He created a nature film unlike any other: Dziobem i Pazurem did not have any voice-overs.
+Matysek told his story strictly through images, building clear, dramaturgically coherent sequences.
 And because the editing in Dziobem i Pazurem was dynamic – it brought to mind a music video – it was met with great enthusiasm.

 Krystian Matysek adopted an intriguing strategy – the film told the stories of these couples with the same curiosity which was present in his eco-frescoes.
 Instead of entering the psyche of his protagonists, he just carefully observed them.
 As it turned out, it wasn’t enough: Sekrety Miłości seemed more like an anthropological film, in which it was more like Matysiak was researching his subjects rather than treating them as living, breathing people with stories to tell.

 From Summit to Screen: Polish Mountaineering Films

 Penguins just like us